liapetrose/featuristic/README.md

 # 2. Make/Save any changes
 - Ensure that all dependencies are included in @import statements at the function top and are listed in the Imports (CRAN Dependency)/ Remotes (Github Dependency) fields of the DESCRIPTION file
-- Recompile the package by executing the 'package_management/package_update.sh' script (Note: Prior to compilation all dependencies need to be (manually) installed)
+- Recompile the package by executing the 'package_management /package_update.sh' script (Note: Prior to compilation all dependencies need to be (manually) installed)
 - Confirm that the compilation was successful by checking the 'package_management/package_update.Rout' file and the 'function_overview.csv'